Peace negotiations in the Russo-Ukrainian war (2022–present): End of negotiations

-On 16 April, Zelenskyy tried to break the deadlock by proposing two separate treaties: one an agreement on security guarantees "from those who are prepared to give such security guarantees", and another a bilateral agreement between Ukraine and Russia.
+On 16 April 2022, Zelenskyy tried to break the deadlock by proposing two separate treaties: an agreement on security guarantees "from those who are prepared to give such security guarantees", and a bilateral agreement between Ukraine and Russia.
+Several countries had shown willingness to become guarantors of Ukraine's security, but none had committed.
+Zelenskyy said "Moscow would like to have one treaty that would resolve all the issues.
+However, not everyone sees themselves at the table with Russia".
+The Russians had demanded they be included as one of the guarantors and be given a veto on military intervention to defend Ukraine.

 April 2022–December 2024

-On 11 April, the Chancellor of Austria, Karl Nehammer, visited Moscow and had "very direct, open and hard" talks with Putin.
+On 11 April, the chancellor of Austria, Karl Nehammer, visited Moscow and had "very direct, open and hard" talks with Putin.
 Afterwards, Nehammer said he was not optimistic about a peaceful resolution, adding that Russia's offensive "is being prepared with determination".
-On 26 April, the Secretary-General of the United Nations, António Guterres, visited Russia to meet Putin and Lavrov.
+On 26 April, the secretary-general of the United Nations, António Guterres, visited Russia to meet Putin and Lavrov.
 Afterwards, he told reporters it was "clear that there are two different positions on what is happening in Ukraine," and suggested that Putin and Lavrov had given him little hope of stopping the invasion.

-On 13 May 2022, U.S. Secretary of Defense Lloyd Austin initiated a telephone conversation with Russian Minister of Defense Sergei Shoigu, the first call since 18 February, before the invasion.
+On 13 May 2022, US secretary of defense Lloyd Austin initiated a telephone conversation with Russian minister of defense Sergei Shoigu, the first call since 18 February, before the invasion.
 The call lasted about an hour with Austin urging an immediate ceasefire.
 On 15 May, Putin convened the Collective Security Treaty Organization, consisting of Russia, Kazakhstan, Kyrgyzstan, Armenia, Tajikistan, and Belarus, to discuss issues of peace and border security related to Ukraine and NATO.

 President Zelenskyy denounced suggestions by former US diplomat Henry Kissinger that Ukraine should cede control of Crimea and Donbas to Russia in exchange for peace.
 On 25 May, Zelenskyy said that Ukraine would not agree to peace until Russia agreed to return Crimea and the Donbas region to Ukraine.
 Zelenskyy stressed that "Ukrainians are not ready to give away their land, to accept that these territories belong to Russia."
 He emphasized that Ukrainians own the land of Ukraine.
 As of September 2022.
 Kissinger changed his initial suggestion and presented it at the World Economic Forum in Davos in January 2023, where he announced that NATO membership for Ukraine would be an "appropriate outcome" from his perspective.